 I was a vegetarian before I was a marathon runner.
 For me, fueling with plant-based proteins has always been the norm.
 But it wasn’t until recently that I realized that many athletes aren’t all that familiar with vegan proteins.
-With the rise in popularity of vegan and vegetarian lifestyles, I’ve been fielding many questions about the benefits (and drawbacks) of plant-based proteins.
+With the rise in popularity of plant-based lifestyles, I’ve been fielding many questions about the benefits (and drawbacks) of plant-based proteins.

-However, anyone who chooses to follow a vegan diet will also need to be more mindful about certain nutrients, like iron, B12, zinc, vitamin D and calcium.
+That said, anyone who chooses to follow a vegan diet will also need to be more mindful about certain nutrients, like iron, B12, zinc, vitamin D and calcium.
 [Read about vegan sources of B12 and meatless sources of iron.]

 1. Soy Products